ytarfa/q/README.md

 # q

 A CLI tool to quickly query an LLM from your terminal.
-Zero external dependencies — just Go's standard library.

 ```
 $ q what is a goroutine